Updated May 9, 2023

 Now enter any invalid e-mail Id- It will throw a described error Message.

-- Any Value – To provide any type of data.
+- Any Value – To provide any data.

-- Whole Number – Enter only whole numbers.
+- Whole Number – Enter only real numbers.

 - Decimal – Enter only decimal numbers.